Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Growing channels for support, like SMS and chat, represent major areas to invest in for companies and their customer loyalty initiatives.
 Blake Imperl, head of partner community at SMS service Attentive, says that “over 70% of consumers want to engage with merchants over text for customer service.
 Through customer service integrations, we enable merchants to have those conversations over text, which lead to some outstanding results.”
 To that end, he also noted that “consumers who engage in two-way conversations over text spend about 31% more on average and are more likely to come back and buy again.”

-Increasing revenue generation takes more than just expanding to new channels.
+Increasing revenue generation from customer service takes more than just expanding to new channels.
 As Shopify Plus Partner Dennis Gorya from Tidal Commerce puts it, “payment processing is one of the most underutilized levers of customer experience.
 It’s why larger platforms like Shopify Payments and Amazon have so much inherited trust accrued, creating a foundational boost.”
 With the right tools, brands can more accurately choose and integrate the best payment options that take into account customer information to ensure the utmost confidence in the payment process.

 Prove Your Worth